ggmichael/craterstats/README.md

 # Normal start-up

-1. On Windows, double-click the desktop icon if present.

-1. Otherwise, launch the Miniforge prompt (Windows) or any command prompt (MacOS, Linux) and activate the virtual environment:
+1. Double-click the desktop icon if present.
+Otherwise, launch the Miniforge prompt (Windows) or any command prompt (MacOS, Linux) and activate the virtual environment:
    ```
    conda activate craterstats
    ```